colonelsalt/Rocket-Edition/tools/readme.md

 ## ROM hacking tools

 This folder contained the following ROM hacking tools, most of which where used in developing Rocket Edition.
-Also included is stdmoves.rbh, which defines the XSE constants used in scripts.
+Also included is stdmoves.rbh (to be included in the XSE folder), which defines the XSE constants used in scripts.

 * Advanced Series
 * AdvanceMap 1.92